Mito Q K2 19th anniversary! 31st October 2020

 The Mito Q K2 is possibly the toughest one day cycle challenge in the Southern Hemisphere.
 It is also one of the most scenic and varied with the route travelling through sub tropical forest, pacific coastlines, rural farmland and the Pohutukawa coastline of the Hauraki Gulf.
 Read more...

 Mito Q K2 - MENS ELITE 192km

-Starts in Thames at 7.45am and finishes back in Thames
+Starts in Tairua at 7.45am and finishes back in Tairua

 This race is for professional and semi professional riders who are likely to complete the Mito Q K2 course in less than 5.40 hours.
 Total 192km.
 You need a Cycling NZ Licence or equivalent overseas licence